 Examples of clean, lean protein include grass-fed, organic beef, wild-caught salmon, and organic, free-range chicken.
 Plant-based options include legumes (beans and lentils), quinoa, and chia seeds.

 Forget eating fat-free!
 Healthy fats are perfect for decreasing your appetite and slowing the release of sugar into your bloodstream, so your blood sugar and hormones can stay balanced and happy.3

 Translation: No more hangries or blood-sugar crashes!
 My favorite sources of healthy fats are wild-caught salmon, avocado, flaxseed, and coconut oil.
-(I also take Omega Ultra fish oil for added protection.)
+(I also take Omega Plus fish oil for added protection.)

 Fiber not only keeps you satisfied for hours, it also keeps your blood sugar balanced, supports a healthy gut, and is good for your heart!4-6 This helpful nutrient also keeps your immune system healthy while keeping you regular.7

 You can boost your fiber intake with antioxidant-rich leafy greens, non-starchy veggies like broccoli or Brussels sprouts, or whole, unprocessed slow-low carbs such as quinoa or sweet potatoes.
 (Or take a shortcut and supplement with my Extra Fiber!)